 Every person’s experience of dementia is different and unique, but many people find everyday activities like going to the shops, remembering appointments, and managing bills and letters difficult.
 These are often called activities of daily living.
 Over time, as dementia gets worse, a person will need more support to carry out other activities of daily living such as eating, getting dressed and washing.

 The information on these pages will help you understand some of the problems people with dementia may face in their day-to-day life.
-It will also let you explore how the future development of new treatments could make life easier for people with dementia.

 Learn how some daily tasks can become challenging as dementia progresses.